 Most ISPs block port 25 so you cannot send email from your own computer's SMTP server.
 This is to block spammers.
 If you don't intend to spam, you can use your ISP's mail server.

-To get the email function from your ISP SMTP server even if you are hosting your own Joomla site on your own computer to work sign in as administrator to your Joomla site.
-In the menu bar: Site - Global Configuration - mail tab.
+To get the the email function from your ISP SMTP server even if you are hosting your own Joomla site on your own computer to work, sign in as administrator to your Joomla site.
+Then in the menu bar select System → Global Configuration → Server tab → Mail Settings section.
 Your data should look like the following:

 The SMTP User, Pass, and Host are the same fields you enter when adding an Outlook Express Account, or Eudora, or any client email you may use on your computer.

 You may run into problems with extensions that change the from address in the emails being sent out.
 For example, the ProjectFork extension sometimes sends emails as if they are coming from person in control of the project.
 This can cause a problem because some ISP SMTP servers will not allow a "from" address that does not match the user name (e.g. Rogers in Canada).
 You will get a message like this: "PHPMAILER_FROM_FAILEDname@whatever.com."
 A work around is to make sure that you always use a valid email address from your ISP for your users.